git-ogawa/usbcamGUI/README.md

 | Manual     | any                 |

+The csv file that contain the parameters when save the image is also made at the same time.
+In the file, each parameter is listed in the format: `[param],[value]`

 ## Change parameters
 The label, silder and value on the right of the window shows each adjustable parameter supported by camera.
 You can drag the slider to change its value.
 Whether the specified parameter is valid strongly depends on what camera you use.